Menstrual Equity Fund

 Phase 3: Targeted call for proposals

 WAGE launched a targeted call for proposals to solicit applications from five national not-for-profit organizations.
-National candidates that were invited to apply demonstrated qualities that will support a successful MEF pilot, including:
+National candidates that were invited to apply demonstrated qualities that would support a successful MEF pilot, including:

 - A broad reach and distribution network